anton-bot/chinese-numbers-converter.js/README.md

 ## Availability ##

-- Standalone JS for browsers - `chinese-numbers.js` - coming soon
+- NPM package - `chinese-numbers-converter`;
-- NPM package - `chinese-numbers-converter`
+- Browser - use `Browserify` after converting the code to ES2015 standard using `Babel`.